 “My favorite memory from working at the library was the many student appreciation events that I had the opportunity to experience.
 I felt that my work at the library was valued and that motivated me to go the extra mile to provide the best customer service possible to our library patrons.
-I will miss the family like bond that I have been able to sustain with my fellow coworkers and supervisors at the library.
-There is a sense of teamwork and feeling belonged among other library staffs and coworkers that is very refreshing and I will be missing that tremendously.” – Mohamed Jawara
+I will miss the family-like bond that I have been able to sustain with my fellow coworkers and supervisors at the library.
+There is a sense of teamwork and belonging among other library staffs and coworkers that is very refreshing, and I will be missing that tremendously.” – Mohamed Jawara

 “I enjoyed scripting a streamlined process for imaging patron computers, which we have been using for a couple years now.
 It was a fun learning experience that I was able to apply immediately.
 I will miss the flexible hours and friendliness of the library staff.” – Sam Tang